uragirii/rusty-web-server/README.md

 ## Looks great can I help?

 I would love that!
 I'm still a beginner in Rust and this is a fun project so hop on!
 In general I would like to implement this on my own (& learn Rust).
-But there are many things were I would opt for a _programitically cheaper_ path and not give too much thoughts about it.
+But there are many things where I would opt for a _programitically cheaper_ path and not give too much thoughts about it.
 If you can please, open a PR.
 (Bugs are also welcome!)

-<details><summary>I would try to like here</summary>
+<details><summary>I would try to link here</summary>
 I Forgor 💀
 </details>